Memphis police shut down SCORPION unit whose officers are charged in death of Tyre Nichols

 SCORPION officers agreed "unreservedly" with the decision, the department added.

 The SCORPION unit had been inactive since the Jan.
-7 arrest of Nichols, the city of Memphis had said in a news bulletin Friday.
+7 arrest of Nichols, Memphis Mayor Jim Strickland had said in a news bulletin Friday.

-SCORPION, which stands for Street Crimes Operation to Restore Peace in Our Neighborhoods, included more than two dozen officers assigned to SCORPION teams.
+SCORPION, or Street Crimes Operation to Restore Peace in Our Neighborhoods, included more than two dozen officers tasked with taking on street crime.
 They wore black hoodies and tactical black vests with "POLICE" emblazoned across the front and back, and drove dark colored Dodge Chargers marked with a SCORPION seal.

-The crime-suppression teams patrolled in groups and at times used justified low-level traffic stops as a way to find violent criminals, drugs or weapons, according to the department.
+They patrolled in groups and at times used low-level traffic stops as a way to find violent criminals, drugs or weapons, according to the department.

-In a news bulletin published on Jan.
-27, Memphis Mayor Jim Strickland said, "Since this event happened, the SCORPION Unit has been and remains inactive," though he didn't clarify when the unit was deactivated.
-Strickland also said that the city is "initiating an outside, independent review of the training, policies and operations of our specialized units."

 "While the heinous actions of a few casts a cloud of dishonor on the title SCORPION, it is imperative that we, the Memphis Police Department take proactive steps in the healing process for all impacted," Saturday's statement read.